 7-zip.dll is a Windows DLL file.
 DLL is the abbreviation for Dynamic Link Library.
 DLL files are needed by programs or web browser extensions, because they contain program code, data, and resources.
 You can fix your 7-zip.dll problem by downloading the correct 7-zip.dll file.
 The following information can help you determine if 7-zip.dll is a Windows system file or if it belongs to an application that you can trust.

 Description: 7-zip.dll is not essential for the Windows OS and causes relatively few problems.
-7-zip.dll is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of "C:\Program Files\Common Files".
+7-zip.dll is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of C:\ or in a subfolder of the "My Files" folder or in a subfolder of "C:\Program Files\Common Files".

 Recommended: Identify 7-zip.dll related errors

 Important: Some malware camouflages itself as 7-zip.dll.
 Therefore, you should check the 7-zip.dll process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

 A clean and tidy computer is the key requirement for avoiding problems with 7-zip.
 This means running a scan for malware, cleaning your hard drive using cleanmgr and sfc /scannow, uninstalling programs that you no longer need, checking for Autostart programs (using msconfig) and enabling Windows' Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.